 Lisa: I am the Director of Media Relations and Corporate Communications for the University of Maryland Medical Center (UMMC) in Baltimore.

 NCHEC: What is your role within your department at the medical center?

 Lisa: Pre-COVID-19, I managed a team of three media relations professionals to tell the stories of medical innovation and world-class medical care at UMMC, as well as supported community health education through the development of public health education campaigns with media components.
 My work in health communications has always been devoted to educating and empowering consumers, patients, the public, and other key audiences to better understand and take control of their health.

 NCHEC: How have your responsibilities changed as a result of the COVID-19 pandemic?

-Lisa: While I have always applied by Master’s degree in health education and health promotion and my CHES® credentials to my health communications work, being in the thick of it working at a world renowned academic medical center during COVID-19 certainly gave me experiences, enhanced skills, and provided opportunities to use by skill, knowledge, experience, education and expertise in new ways that I will always carry with me.
+Lisa: While I have always applied my Master’s degree in health education and health promotion and my CHES® credentials to my health communications work, being in the thick of it working at a world-renowned academic medical center during COVID-19 certainly gave me experiences, enhanced skills, and provided opportunities to use my skill, knowledge, experience, education, and expertise in new ways that I will always carry with me.